-Recently, MRA Mark Rudov appeared on Fox News in a brief debate with Karen Salmansohn on women executives.
+Some time ago Karen Salmansohn appeared in a Fox News segment on women executives.
 She was given a nice plug for her new book, Bounce Back.
 They could have, and probably should have in the interest of balance, given her credit for her previous publication, How to Make Your Man Behave in 21 Days or Less Using the Secrets of Professional Dog Trainers.
 I don’t make this stuff up.
 Unfortunately, I don’t have to.

 Currently, male bashing monarch Phil McGraw reigns in the ratings, and it won’t be long before another emerges, fighting to be top dog in dogging men.
 All you need is a warped worldview and a nod from Oprah.
 And these are just the media hucksters.
 At least we can say that the men and women who embrace their misandry-for-profit schemes are just another dumbed-down group in a dumbed-down media culture.

 The more culpable and dangerous are the ones with the air of legitimacy.
 These folks don’t write, or don’t just write.
 They teach, do research, and most dreadfully, hang out their shingles and help infect the world, one gullible client at a time.